 What is Citric Acid

-It has a multitude of uses including food enhancer and preservative, cosmetic use, cleaning and washing and plays an integral part in keeping us healthy.
+Citric Acid has a multitude of uses such as a food enhancer and preservative, cosmetic use, cleaning and washing, and plays an integral part in keeping us healthy.

 Buy Citric Acid in Australia in either 1kg